Subject: Travel, Expense and Travel Card Procedures

 - At the completion of the trip, the traveler must incorporate the Travel Request, which includes the cash advance, on the Travel Expense Report.

-- Any unspent cash advance funds must be returned to the University Business Office or the UMS Travel Administrator within 5 business days of returning from a trip.
+- Any unspent cash advance funds must be returned to the appropriate University business office for their campus within 5 business days of returning from a trip.
 Checks should be made payable to the University.
 Travelers must obtain a receipt for the repayment and then attach an image of the receipt to the Travel Expense Report.

 - No advances will be issued for expenses that are the responsibility of a third-party organization rather than the University.

-- Travelers must attach supporting receipts to a Travel Expense Report for all expenses other than meals and E-Z Pass or highway tolls.
+Travelers must attach supporting receipts to a Travel Expense Report for all expenses other than travel meals, travel agency fees, and E-Z Pass or highway tolls.
 If receipts are not available, travelers must select a Missing Receipt Affidavit within the Travel Expense Report.
 Use of a Missing Receipt Affidavit should be minimal.

-- Those who travel internationally, and submit receipts in a currency other than USD, must provide supporting documentation for exchange rate conversion with the Travel Expense Report.
-When the rate is unknown, the traveler should calculate the amount using the tables found at: http://www.oanda.com/convert/classic.
+Those who travel internationally, use a personal form of payment, and submit receipts in a currency other than USD, must provide supporting documentation for exchange rate conversion with the Travel Expense Report.
+When the rate is unknown, the traveler should calculate the amount using the tables found at: http://www.oanda.com/convert/classic (External Site).

-- The University may deduct from the employee’s paycheck, any outstanding cash advanced when the employee has not submitted a travel expense report within 60 calendar days of the end of the trip.
+The University reserves the option to deduct from the employee’s paycheck, any outstanding cash advanced when the employee has not submitted a travel expense report within 60 calendar days of the end of the trip.

 A Travel Card is a procurement tool used to facilitate travel-related purchases.
 It is the intent of this APL to define parameters for the use of Travel Cards while maintaining sufficient controls.